sanchezg7/react-native-plantly/README.md

 You can do reanimated for animating the buttons.
 Checkout the react conf app for an example of how they did this.

 # Linear Gradient

+# Modals
+Need to be defined at the same level as the content we want it to be above